Homes for Ukraine – information for sponsors

 Access to services

-They will be granted a visa to remain in the UK for three years and will be able to work and access benefits and public services including healthcare and education.
+This visa will allow them to work and access benefits and public services including healthcare and education.

 More information can be found at the links below: